CenturyLinkCloud/mdw/mdw/build.md

 5 - Edit mdw-hub/manifest.yaml:
     - path (point to new war version)

-6 - Edit RestApiDefinition.java (TODO: parameterize):
-    - info annotation

-7 - Do a local Gradle build and Run exportAssetPackages task to update **/.mdw/package.json files
+6 - Do a local Gradle build and Run exportAssetPackages task to update **/.mdw/package.json files

+7 - Run updateRestApiDefinition task to update RestApiDefinition.java

 8 - On GitHub:
   - Close any open issues delivered with this build.
   - Create a milestone marker for the next upcoming build.